Toyota Highlander: Fourth generation (XU70; 2019)

 The fourth-generation Highlander was unveiled at the New York International Auto Show on 17 April 2019.
 It is built on GA-K platform.
 In the United States, the fourth-generation Highlander gasoline model went on sale on 18 December 2019 for the 2020 model year.
 Compared to the previous generation, there is increased cargo room behind the third row and support was added for both Apple CarPlay and Android Auto.

 In Europe, the Highlander Hybrid went on sale in January 2021, solely with a hybrid powertrain.
-The Highlander for the UK market has been available since March 2021, a year later than the US models due to the extensive engineering work for right-hand-drive models, while the Kluger for the Australian market became available since June 2021.
-The Highlander was also launched across Gulf Cooperation Council countries around June and July of 2020, where it's offered as a Hybrid only.
+The Highlander for the UK market has been available since March 2021, a year later than the US models due to the extensive engineering work for right-hand-drive models, while the Kluger for the Australian market became available in June 2021.
+The Highlander was also launched across Gulf Cooperation Council countries around June and July 2020, where it is offered only as a Hybrid.
+The Highlander Hybrid was also launched in South Korea on 25 July 2023.